Anthony Scharba: Ordination

 On October 1, 1972, Scharba was ordained a deacon by Bishop Constantine at the St. Vladimir Ukrainian Orthodox Cathedral in Parma, Ohio.
 Then on November 26, he was ordained a priest at the Church of St. John the Baptist in Sharon.
 By December, Scharba was sent to the parish of Ambridge and was transferred to Hammond, Indiana, in 1976.
 While he was at Hammond, Scharba studied at the theological faculty at Loyola University Chicago and Purdue University.
 On May 29, 1985, he took monastic vows under the name Anthony in honor of Anthony the Great and he was elevated to archimandrite.
 On October 6, he was consecrated as the bishop of New York and was ordained by Metropolitan Mstyslav (Skrypnyk) at St. Andrew Memorial Church in South Bound Brook, New Jersey.
 On March 11-12, 1995, Anthony was elevated to archbishop.

 Primate of the UOC-USA

 Following the death of the Metropolitan Constatine, on May 21, 2012, Archbishop Anthony was elected locum tenens of the UOC of the USA.
 On October 6, the Council of Clergy and Laity elected him as their primate.
 On November 14, the election was approved by Patriarch Bartholomew I of Constantinople.
 In addition, Metropolitan Anthony became locum tenens of the UAOC in the Diaspora.
 The enthronement took place on January 26, 2013, at the Ukrainian Orthodox Cathedral of St. Andrew in Silver Spring, Maryland.

-Metropolitan Anthony at the enthronement of Primate of the OCU, Metropolitan Epiphanius I of Ukraine.
+Metropolitan Anthony at the enthronement of Primate of the OCU, Metropolitan Epiphanius of Kyiv.

 At the council of the UAOC in the Diaspora of October 30-November 1, 2015, Metropolitan Anthony was officially elected Metropolitan of the UAOC in the Diaspora.